bonfus/parma2026/content/register.md

 type = "register"
 +++

-Please fill your details below.
-The button will open a precompiled email for you.
-In case of problem just send the same details to info@advmagsc.eu.
+Please fill in your details below.
+The button will open a precompiled email ready to be sent.
+In case of problems, please write the same details requested below to info@advmagsc.eu.